rohanrk/rohanrk.github.io/src/posts/markdown/why.md

 But lately I've been inspired by various blogs, creators, and conference speakers on the interwebs.
 So I figured that I too would embark on the challenge of expressing myself through words on a screen!

-So if you're reading this, then I hope you either find my words useful or entertaining (in that order).

-# What to expect

 Right now I'm using this as an opportunity to write about technical concepts that I'm not familiar with in the hopes that maybe it will give me an opportunity to dive into them and possibly help someone else in the future.

 But I love thinking and sharing my thoughts about a lot of subjects, most of which I'm not qualified to have an opinion on!

 So expect any amount of tech rants, book reviews, and thoughts on the current fate of my career choice!

-# Ok but what about Medium?
+I hope you either find my words useful or entertaining (in that order).

+## ...are you in tech?

+## ...not use Medium?

 I'm a special snowflake who likes to have his own website.
 Also sometimes I like writing [Javascript](https://www.destroyallsoftware.com/talks/wat).